PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-08 07:13:43
+Last updated: 2024-04-08 07:14:18
-Random Quote: Whoever the hell that is.
-But the Crystal Ship definitely travels. - Jesse Pinkman
+Random Quote: Kids, I'm going to tell you an incredible story, the story of how I met your mother. - Ted Mosby